pozitiva/DostavaHrane-Front/README.md

 **DostavaHrane-Front**

 This is the frontend for a food delivery application, allowing users to place orders and restaurants to manage dishes and orders.
+It also includes an admin panel for restaurant owners to manage their menus and view orders.

 **Demo**